Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 2/README.md

 </p>

 This is called a _**2R_Planar_robot_arm**_ , as it has **2_Revoute_Joints** that inter connects a base and 2 links as shown.
-The white circles represent the _2 revolute joints_ and the black lines represent the links with length _l1_ and _l2_.Thus,you are expected to build a robot of this sort with simple shapes like box and cylinders. (explained in links below).A sample starter code for the urdf is added with in this folder which from were you could start building your bot.
+The white circles represent the _2 revolute joints_ and the black lines represent the links with length _l1_ and _l2_.Thus,you are expected to build a robot of this structure with simple shapes like box and cylinders. (explained in the resource link below).A sample [starter code](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%202/starter_URDF.urdf) for the urdf is added with in this folder which from were you could start building your bot.

 **Note:**
 1. The task requires you to only build a **Visual** robot - meaning its enough if the robot has visual and geometry tags  alone (No need for Mass,Collision,Inertia and other physical properties though they will be covered in the upcoming parts.)